 Interior and Technology

 The inside of the 6e is where the Mazda gets more interesting and lifted above the mainstream rivals.
-The show car I saw was nicer inside than a lot of the premium rivals, with some attractive and interesting materials such as suede-like trim on the doors which made it feel like your favourite slippers.
+I think it is nicer inside than a lot of the premium rivals, with some attractive and interesting materials such as suede-like trim on the doors which make it feel like your favourite slippers.

 A full length panoramic roof is also standard on all models, adding light and headroom.